zibebe/bunkr-get/README.md

-# bunkrl
+# bunkurl
-bunkrl: a simple CLI tool for downloading Bunkr Albums
+bunkurl: a simple CLI tool for downloading Bunkr Albums